33 killed in bombing at mosque and religious school in Afghanistan | Law-Order

 No one immediately claimed responsibility, but Afghanistan's Islamic State affiliate on Friday claimed a series of bombings that happened a day earlier, the worst of which was an attack on a Shiite mosque in northern Mazar-e-Sharif that killed at least 12 Shiite Muslim worshippers and wounded scores more.

-Earlier the Kunduz provincial police spokesman put the death toll at the Malawi Bashir Ahmad Mosque and madrassa compound in Imam Saheb at two dead and six injured.
-Mujahid later tweeted the higher casualty numbers tweeting “we condemn this crime...and express our deepest condolences to the victims”.
+Earlier the Kunduz provincial police spokesman put the death toll at the mosque and madrassa compound in Imam Saheb at two dead and six injured.
+Mujahid later tweeted the higher casualty numbers tweeting “we condemn this crime...and express our deepest condolences to the victims.”
 Friday's bombing is the latest in a series of deadly attacks across Afghanistan.
-Mujahid called the perpetrator's of the Kunduz attack “seditionists and evil elements”.

-The United Nations called the attack “horrific”.
-Deputy special representative to Afghanistan Ramiz Alakbarov said in a tweet that “killings must stop now and perpetrators brought to justice”.
+Mujahid called the perpetrator's of the Kunduz attack “seditionists and evil elements.”
+Since sweeping to power last August, the Taliban have been battling the upstart Islamic State affiliate known as Islamic State in Khorasan Province or IS-K which is proving to be an intractable security challenge for Afghanistan's religiously driven government.
+Last November the Taliban's intelligence unit carried out sweeping attacks on suspected IS-K hideouts in eastern Nangarhar province.

 In a statement Friday, the IS-K said the explosive devise that devastated Mazar-e-Sharif's Sai Doken mosque was hidden in a bag left inside among scores of worshippers.
 As they knelt in prayer, it exploded.